AntonioPavkovic/movie-info/README.md

 # Movie Review Web Application
-This is a movie reivew web app built using React, Node.js, MongoDB, TMDB API.
+This is a student project - movie reivew web app built using React, Node.js, MongoDB, TMDB API key.

 # Features
 1. Sign Up, Sign In, Logout, and User's authentication check using Redux.